 In this paper, we present a data-driven approach for analysis and classification of tastants.
 Among the five basic tastes, bitter, sweet, and umami are sensed via GPCRs and hence are considered for a multiclass classification problem.
 We curated an extensive dataset of verified tastants from literature, which included a diverse class of molecules.
 The characteristics of the dataset including key chemical properties and functional groups are discussed in detail.
 Significant structural similarities between sweet and bitter molecules are observed from our data analysis, which revalidates the existing ideas on taste.
 To classify the molecules, we built and trained a descriptor-based DNN model and a graph-based GNN model.
 Both showed comparable performance in terms of multiple metrics.
-The GNN model has a notable advantage of being able learn from the molecular structures without requiring handcrafted features.
+The GNN model has a notable advantage of being able learn from the molecular structures without requiring handcrafted features and expert feature cleaning.
 As the number of umami molecules in the dataset is much lower compared to bitter and sweet, we applied special techniques to handle the class imbalance.
 Additionally, the SHAP method was utilized to explain the predictions of the DNN model.
 We observed that the neural network attributed more importance to features that correspond to physically relevant properties for molecule binding to a receptor.
+Finally, we defined an AD for model deployment in real-life scenarios and used both the models to simultaneously identify potential bitter, sweet, and umami compounds from the FooDB database.

 Future directions in computational taste prediction include expanding the ideas we have established in this paper to all the five basic tastes, multitaste, and tastelessness.
-Achieving this would require curating datasets with significant number of molecules belonging to all the different classes, as the performance of ML techniques strongly depends on the data.
+Achieving this would require curating datasets with a significant number of molecules belonging to all the different classes, as the performance of ML techniques strongly depends on the data.
+Currently, our models or, to the best of our knowledge, any other model in literature, cannot handle molecules exhibiting multiple taste qualities, and any such compound was not considered in our training and test sets.
 Estimating the relative taste intensities of molecules with respect to a reference is productive as well, but, except for sweetness, the progress is limited due to lack of experimental results.
 For industrial applications, simultaneously predicting one or more taste labels for a molecule, along with the taste intensity, will be of great economic advantage.
 Taste prediction can be further combined with cheminformatics approaches for oral bioavailability and toxicity analysis to screen databases for potential tastants with desired properties.
 Finally, an integrated computational framework can include a molecular docking or molecular dynamics module at the end of the pipeline to validate the screened molecules.
 This work contributes a foundation to this framework and demonstrates that DL can be a powerful tool for food and flavor applications.